 In 1964, the Green Berets moved the site of their camp from Khe Sanh village to the Xom Cham Plateau.
-The Americans considered the plateau site more defensible in the event of a large-scale North Vietnamese attack, which by that stage in the war had become a real possibility as thousands of Communist troops began moving down the Ho Chi Minh Trail to tip the military balance in the South irrevocably in favour of the Vietcong.
+The Americans considered the plateau site more defensible in the event of a large-scale North Vietnamese attack, which by that stage in the war had become a real possibility as thousands of Communist troops began moving down the Ho Chi Minh Trail to tip the military balance in the South irrevocably in favor of the Vietcong.
 The new site also eased the resupply of the Green Berets.
 Airlifted cargo no longer had to be transported down the narrow dirt road from the plateau to the camp.

 The Green Berets and Montagnard Strikers at Khe Sanh failed to halt the movement of infiltrators into South Vietnam for the same reasons they had been unsuccessful elsewhere.
 Rugged terrain, thick vegetation, and uncooperative weather conditions worked against their efforts.
-Plus, unreliable Montagnards, the absence of light observation planes and reconnaissance helicopters, the small number of foot soldiers engaged in active patrolling at any one time, and the large land area requiring constant surveillance, doomed the program from the start.
+Plus, unreliable Montagnards, the absence of light observation planes and reconnaissance helicopters, the small number of foot soldiers engaged in active patrolling at any one time, and the large land area requiring constant surveillance doomed the anti-infiltration program from the start.

 Prominent hills and high ridges stood close to the Khe Sanh base camp.
 Hills 881 North, 881 South and 861 (the numerical designation specified their height in meters) gained notoriety in 1967 and 1968.